 About

-He earned a PhD and MA in history from Princeton University.
-He also earned a MPhil in modern Indian history from Jawaharlal Nehru University, and a MA and BA in history from the University of Delhi.
+He holds a PhD and MA in history from Princeton University, an MPhil in modern Indian history from Jawaharlal Nehru University, and a MA in history from the University of Delhi.

 Other Accomplishments & Recognitions